-As was discussed at the June 21st Council meeting, the City Attorney has opined that the City can require employees to get vaccinated and make this a qualification of employment subject to the application of federal anti-discrimination laws, including the Americans with Disabilities Act (ADA) and Title VII of the Civil Rights Act of 1964 (Title VII").
+The City can make vaccination a qualification of employment subject to the application of federal anti-discrimination laws, including the Americans with Disabilities Act (ADA) and Title VII of the Civil Rights Act of 1964 (Title VII").
 The U.S. Equal Employment Opportunity Commission (EEOC) advised that while these laws do not prohibit employer-mandated COVID-19 vaccinations per se, they do require employers to undertake individualized risk assessments and offer reasonable accommodations to protect the legal rights of employees who cannot or will not be vaccinated for medical or religious reasons.
-As such, the City will be required to provide an opportunity for employees, Councilmembers, and appointed members of boards and commissions to seek a medical or religious accommodation.
+As such, the City will provide an opportunity for employees, Councilmembers, appointed members of boards and commissions and volunteers to seek a medical or religious accommodation.
 There will be no exemptions for philosophical reasons for any individual.

-The City Manager has drafted policy and procedures that would address the consequences for an employee who does not comply with the vaccination policy.
-Any employee who fails to be fully vaccinated or has not received a medical or religious exemption by December 1, 2021, will no longer be permitted to undertake the essential duties of their positions, and as such, will be terminated or removed from their appointment.
-The City Manager will only consider an employee exception or extension to this vaccination requirement when necessary, through no fault of the employee, such as a medical reason confirmed by a doctor.
-City volunteers will not be considered for an exemption, exception, or extension.
+The City Manager has drafted administrative policies and procedure that would address the consequences for individuals who do not comply with the vaccination policy.
+Any employee, appointed official or volunteer who fails to be fully vaccinated or has not received a medical or religious exemption by December 1, 2021, will no longer be permitted to undertake the essential duties of their position, and as such, will be terminated or removed from their appointment/volunteer role.
+Individuals may seek a deadline extension to this vaccination requirement from the City Manager in writing, but the City Manager will only consider a deadline extension when necessary, through no fault of the individual, such as a medical reason confirmed by a doctor.

-Proposed Resolution No. 483 provides that if a City Councilmember fails to be fully vaccinated or to receive a medical or religious exemption by the deadline, that they are not eligible to receive any benefits, such as the payment for health insurance or a payment in-lieu of receiving health insurance, and that the Council may remove them from any assignments to intergovernmental/regional boards, commissions, or committees.
-For appointed board and commission members (Planning Commissioners and Parks, Recreation, and Cultural Services Board Members), failure to comply may result in removal by the City Manager from their board/commission with the concurrence of the City Council as provided in SMC 2.20.020(D)).
+Proposed Resolution No. 483 also provides that if a City Councilmember fails to be fully vaccinated or receive a medical or religious exemption by the deadline, they are not eligible to receive any benefits, such as the payment for health insurance or a payment in-lieu of receiving health insurance, and that the Council may remove them from any assignments to intergovernmental/regional boards, commissions, or committees.
+For appointed board and commission members (Planning Commissioners and Parks, Recreation, and Cultural Services Board Members), failure to comply may result in removal by the City Manager from their board/commission with the concurrence of the City Council as provided in SMC 2.20.020(D).
 The decision to impose these sanctions is by an affirmative vote of a majority of the City Council.